webplatform/docs/javascript/undefined/index.md

 }}
 }}
 {{Remarks_Section
-|Remarks=The '''undefined''' constant is a member of the '''Global''' object, and becomes available when the scripting engine is initialized.
-When a variable has been declared but not initialized, its value is '''undefined'''.
+|Remarks=The <code>undefined</code> constant is a member of the '''Global''' object, and becomes available when the scripting engine is initialized.
+When a variable has been declared but not initialized, its value is <code>undefined</code>.

-If a variable has not been declared, you cannot compare it to '''undefined''' , but you can compare the type of the variable to the string "undefined". (see second example)
+If a variable has not been declared, you cannot compare it to <code>undefined</code> , but you can compare the type of the variable to the string <code>"undefined"</code>. (see second example)

-The '''undefined''' constant is useful when explicitly testing or setting a variable to undefined.
+The <code>undefined</code> constant is useful when explicitly testing or setting a variable to <code>undefined</code>.
 }}
 {{Notes_Section
 |Usage='''undefined''' is not a reserved word, thus can be used as a variable in any scope except for the global scope.